Dorothy Janis: Film career

 Janis' only talkie film was Lummox (1930) based on the Fannie Hurst novel.
 This film, released by United Artists, now only exists as a single nitrate print at the British Film Institute.
 Janis was best known for playing opposite Ramon Novarro in the MGM film The Pagan (1929), for which MGM publicity portrayed her as half-Cherokee.
 The Pagan, directed by W. S. Van Dyke, was a part-sound film, with music and sound effects only, and featured "Pagan Love Song" on the soundtrack.

 Personal life and death

 Janis was married to tenor Allan Prior in the 1920s.
 She retired in 1930 and married a second time to bandleader Wayne King in 1932.
 The vice president of the Music Corporation of America, W. H. Stein, was best man.
 Janis and King were married for 53 years, until King's death in 1985.
-She lived in Paradise Valley, Arizona, from 2004 up until her death on March 10, 2010, at the age of 98.
+She lived in Paradise Valley, Arizona, from 2004 until her death on March 10, 2010, at the age of 98.
 She was one of the last survivors of the silent screen era.
 She had a son, Wayne, and a daughter, Penny Pape.
 She was interred in the All Saints Episcopal Church Cemetery in Phoenix, Arizona.